 Designing products through a keen understanding of commerce and people.

 Update - I've wrapped up at Oscar.
 I'm taking some time off to travel, reconnect, and prepare for an exciting new project.

 While at Oscar Health, I helped build a fantastic design team and an industry-changing portfolio of web and mobile products.
-Before Oscar, I conceptualized enterprise cyber security platforms for Mandiant and software to help save lives at Motorola Solutions.
+Before Oscar, I designed cyber security tools to hunt bad guys for Mandiant and software to save lives at Motorola Solutions.

 I use design, among many other tools, as a means to solve real problems so that businesses can be more successful and their users happier.